Roeder-Johnson

 Leveraging the High Concept

 Once developed, as a key business strategy, the High Concept is then used as the essence of all company communications – from investor presentations to website content, to product marketing collateral, public relations, social media, and all other communications – internal and external.
-And, as many of our clients have later stated, it can get your entire company – executives to rank-and-file – to talk about why you are important in simple and consistent terms, reinforcing your leadership position.
+And, as many of our clients later stated, it can get your entire company – executives to rank-and-file – to talk about why you are important in simple and consistent terms, reinforcing your leadership position.